marcoXbresciani/TKCompanionApp/README.md

 > [![GNU GPL](https://freedomdefined.org/upload/9/99/GPL_black.png)]()
 This is a freely licensed work, as explained in the [Definition of Free Cultural Works](https://freedomdefined.org/Definition).

-See `LICENSES` folder or `COPYING` file, for the whole licences text.

 [Free Sans](https://www.gnu.org/software/freefont/index.html) is the used font, and it's licensed [under the terms of the GNU General Public